 Cashback

-When earning crypto as cashback you only pay taxes on it when you sell it.
+In most cases when earning crypto as cashback you only pay taxes on it when you sell it.
 The cost basis should be set to zero.

 Income From Other Activities (e.g. freelancing, salary)